mit-submit/submit-users-guide/source/running.rst

 Note: CMS users are recommanded to submit jobs to T2 through CMS global pool, see "global pool section".

+:red:`The Glidein will set a default X509_USER_KEY, which may affect the xrootd copy, therefore need to add command "unset X509_USER_KEY" before the xrootd copy .`

 BOSCO submission for T2/T3.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~